shababcardinity/fjundzer/README.md

 <details shown>
 <summary>What do I do if integration fails?</summary>
      - Maybe, try again?
+<summary>What do I do if integration fails?</summary>
+     - Maybe, try again?
 </details>

 <br>

 ## About us
 Cardinity is registered on VISA Europe and MasterCard International associations to provide e-commerce credit card processing services for online merchants.